OpenGamma/Strata/modules/basics/src/docs/date-adjustments.rst

 Date adjustment
 ===============

-The OG-Basics project includes a number of key classes for adjusting dates:
+The Strata-Basics project includes a number of key classes for adjusting dates:

 * `Business Day Adjustment`_
 * `Days Adjustment`_